Foundation / Corporation

 The Leukemia Research Foundation has implemented a 2-step application process:

-All completed applications for the 2018-2019 funding cycle will be reviewed by the Leukemia Research Foundation's independent Medical Advisory Board in early June.
+All completed applications for the 2019-2020 funding cycle will be reviewed by the Leukemia Research Foundation's independent Medical Advisory Board in early June.
 The Foundation approves applications for funding based on the recommendation of this panel.
-Notification will be e-mailed to applicants by June 30, 2018.
-Results will not be available prior to this date.
-Leukemia Research Foundation reviewers do not prepare written reviews.
+Notification will be e-mailed to applicants by June 30, 2019.

 About the Foundation: